 A. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less that 5).

 The agency provided a complete list of locations that process payments and represented that the list was complete.

-- B. For each location selected under #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that: - i.
-At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - ii.
+B. For each location selected under #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquire of employees about their job duties), and observe that job duties are properly segregated such that:

+- At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - ii.
 At least two employees are involved in processing and approving payments to vendors. - iii.
 The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - iv.
 Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments; and - v.
 Only employee/officials authorized to sign checks approve the electronic disbursement (release) of funds, whether through automated clearinghouse (ACH), electronic funds transfer (EFT), wire transfer, or some other electronic means.

-The Seventh Judicial District Attorney does not use purchase orders or requisitions.
+The Thirty-Seventh Judicial District Attorney does not use purchase orders or requisitions.
 The employees initiate purchases and the District Attorney approves them and then authorizes the purchases.
 Of the disbursements selected to be tested, all were processed with all of the required support.
-The District Attorney adds all new vendors.
-The financial director prepares all invoices and gives them to the District Attorney who enters all invoices into the quickbooks accounting system and initiates the checks.
-The District Attorney, financial director or office administrator sign all checks (2 signature required).
-The financial director mails all check payments.
+The office manager adds all new vendors with the approval of the District Attorney.
+The office manager prepares all invoices and gives them to the District Attorney who approves all invoices.
+The office manager enters all invoices into the quickbooks accounting system and initiates the checks.
+The District Attorney signs all checks.
+The office manager mails all check payments.
 The District Attorney reviews the financial reports and all invoices.

 - C. For each location selected under #5A above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
-Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: - i.
-Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity, and - ii.
+Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: - Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity, and - ii.
 Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #5B above, as applicable.

 All disbursements selected to be tested had the proper support documentation.
-The financial director prepares all invoices and gives to the District Attorney who initiates the disbursements and the District Attorney, financial director or the office administrator sign all checks (2 signatures required).
-An outside accountant reconciles all bank statements and the District Attorney reviews the reconciliations.
+The office manager prepares all invoices and gives to the District Attorney who approves the disbursements.
+The office manager initiates all checks and the District Attorney signs all checks.
+The office manager reconciles all bank statements and the District Attorney reviews the reconciliations.
 The District Attorney reviews financial reports and invoices.